 Long Answer: Thread Count is simply the number of threads per square inch or centimeter.
 The common understanding is that the more threads in a square inch, the richer the fabric will be.
-However, what really matters is the quality of the yarn.
+However, what really matters is the quality of the cotton yarn itself.

 HERE’S A SIMPLE ANATOMY OF OUR SHEETS AND A GUIDE ON WHAT TO LOOK FOR: